lwsjs/local-web-server/README.md

 **Requires node v4.0.0 or higher**.

 ## Synopsis
-For the examples below, assume we're in a project directory looking like this:
+For the examples below, and we assume we're in a project directory looking like this:

 ```sh
 .